Walter Scott-Elliot: Post-Parliamentary career

 Going back to his estate and business, Scott-Elliot retired in the late 1960s and spent most of his time collecting antiques.
-His first marriage to Maria von Groeller had been annulled in 1948 and he had remarried that year to Dorothy Nunn, who was much younger than him.
+His first marriage to Maria von Groeller had been annulled in 1948 and he had remarried that year to Dorothy Nunn, who was much younger than he.
 He had a London flat at Richmond Court on Sloane Street.
 In 1977, Scott-Elliot engaged a new butler called Archibald Hall.
-Unknown to Scott-Elliot, Hall was a thief and a murderer who was interested only in stealing what he could.
+Unknown to Scott-Elliot, Hall was a thief and a murderer.

 Murder

 When Dorothy Scott-Elliot interrupted Hall and his accomplice discussing their burglary plans, they suffocated her.
-When her husband arrived back, he was drugged and the two were driven up to the Scottish highlands.
-Mrs Scott-Elliot was buried in Perthshire, while Walter Scott-Elliot was driven up to Guisachen, near Inverness, where he was throttled with a scarf, beaten over the head with a spade, and then buried in the forest.
+When her husband arrived back, he was drugged and the two were driven to the Scottish highlands.
+Mrs Scott-Elliot was buried in Perthshire, while Walter Scott-Elliot was driven to Guisachen, near Inverness, where he was throttled with a scarf, beaten over the head with a spade, and then buried in the forest.

 Scott-Elliot's status as a former Member of Parliament added some interest to the case of Archibald Hall.
 Hall was nicknamed "the Monster Butler" by some newspapers.
 As Scott-Elliot had been murdered in Scotland while Hall's other four murders were committed in England, Hall and accomplice Michael Kitto had to be tried separately in Edinburgh for the murder of Scott-Elliot in May 1978.
 They were convicted and Hall was given a 15-year tariff which he had to serve before being considered for release.
-At his subsequent triple-murder trial in London, he was also convicted and given a whole life tariff.
+At his subsequent triple-murder trial in London, he was convicted and given a whole life tariff.